SmartCambridge/tfc_web/tfc_web/static/smartpanel/widgets/README.md

         and/or "stylesheets".
 Each of these must contain an array whose elements are either:

-        * Objects containing keys "src" and "integrity" (for scripts) or "href" and "integrity" (for stylesheets) with apropriate values, for non local dependencies; or
+        * Objects containing keys "src" and (optionally) "integrity" (for scripts) or "href" and (optionally) "integrity" (for stylesheets) with appropriate values, for non local dependencies; or
-        * local filenames
+        * Strings containing local file names

         An example of such a file appears below.
+Non-local dependencies must be included using the object syntax even if they don't have an "integrety" hash.

         A copy of jQuery will automatically be available and a request for this shouldn't appear in requirements.